jfriedlein/2D_axial-symmetry_plane-strain_dealii/README.md

 ## Remarks
 * Axisymmetry is "exact" in tangential direction.
 We utilise no discretisation in this "third dimension".
 Hence, keep in mind that when you try to compare the axisymmetric computation with a 3D model, the latter needs a fairly fine spatial discretisation in the tangential direction to converge to the axisymmetric model.
+* Plane strain results can be verified by 3D computations.
+However, it is hardly possible to make the 3D model thick enough (extension in the third dimension) to represent the plane strain state.
+We were able to obtain the best results by applying symmetry constraints on both z-planes, which forces the model to acquire no normal strains in the thickness direction ("plane strain").
 ## Plane strain
 <img src="https://github.com/jfriedlein/2D_axial-symmetry_plane-strain_dealii/blob/master/images/plane%20strain%20-%20sketch.jpg" width="1000">